Petula Clark was born in Epsom, Surrey, UK, on 15 November 1932 and was encouraged by her father to seek a career in show business from an early age.

-She enjoyed many minor hits during the 50s and featured regularly on British television.
+She enjoyed many minor hits during the 50s and was featured regularly on British television.

 In 1964, Tony Hatch (who had been producing French sessions for Petula) managed to interest her in a song he had written called Downtown – originally intended for The Drifters.

-She recorded the single in only two takes and it immediately hit Number Two in the UK charts.
+She recorded the single in only two takes, immediately hitting #2 in the UK charts.
 Petula’s career went sky-high, with appearances on Ready, Steady, Go!, Top of the Pops and Sunday Night At The London Palladium.

-In January 1965, Downtown knocked The Beatles‘ I Feel Fine out of the Number One position in America to hit the top of the US charts – Making Pet the first British female to top the American charts since Vera Lynn in 1952.
+In January 1965, Downtown knocked The Beatles‘ I Feel Fine out of the #1 position in America to hit the top of the US charts – Making Pet the first British female to top the American charts since Vera Lynn in 1952.